 • Thank you for bearing with us through this incident.
 If there’s anything else I can help you with, please let me know.

 That’s how to apologise to a customer.
 But there are few pitfalls to be wary of.
 As a bonus, here are a few statements you should avoid.

-This is a non-apology.
-You aren’t accepting responsibility, or even recognising there’s a problem or issue that you need to fix.
-Instead, you’re belittling the customer’s feelings.
+You aren’t accepting responsibility, or even recognising there’s a problem or issue that you need to fix.'I'm sorry you feel that way' is a non-apology.
+You're belittling the customer's feelings.
+Click To Tweet

 How to apologise to a customer